Very sloppy getting to our next left turn in the direction of the sun, nasty black clouds heading into the river.

 Caught 2 lots of seaweed, 1 on each prop after 20 deg detour for survey ship!

-Preparing for departure to Cleeland Bight, waiting for sunrise & tide to change.
+Preparing for departure to Cleeland Bight, with Tramp II waiting for sunrise & tide to change.
 Here's hoping we have calm winds & smooth sea's around Cape Otway & no craypots or kelp wrapped around props!
 Eta 1500hrs tomorrow.

 Departed Portland for Port Fairy, eta was 1400, someone just turned off the wind!!!Sent from my Samsung Galaxy Tab A on the Telstra Mobile Network